agnescameron/teaching-site/_posts/hunter/2020-03-09-collecting-knowledge.md

 **ES6 classes**

-If you've learned OOP in other languages, you might have noticed that JS works a little differently.
+If you've learned OOP in other languages, you might have noticed that so far our JS works a little differently.
 In particular, the 'constructor function' is what Javascript uses to create a 'class'.
 However, in newer JS (ES6+), there is support for classes!
 They can be pretty nifty if you're wanting to make much more complex objects, so we'll take a look at them here.

 Classes take in something called a 'class constructor': this will set up the object's properties.
 The object methods are then defined in terms of the object properties: notice that you don't need the `function` keyword to create methods here, but `this` crops up a *lot*.